 Blogging is not just simply writing.
 It is finding the fine line between content and SEO techniques.
 We make sure that blogging would keep telling search engines that your site is alive and has amazing content that charms site visitors and converts them into regulars.
 How do we do this?
 We also curate content strategies for our clients’ needs.

 In reality, these two are very different aspects.
 Individually, they have their own sets of advantages.
-But when utilized together, it can have a more amplified effect when it comes to your business’ performance.
+But when utilised together, it can have a more amplified effect when it comes to your business’ performance.

 Organic search results are the “natural” results found underneath the ads in the SERPs.
 They are natural in the sense that the search engine algorithm analysing all the pages across the web felt these pages contained the most relevant information for your search.